-Having your photo on your business card is a request we get often.
-It’s very popular with realtors, medical professionals, people in banking, and others whose fields require facial recognition.
+Having your photo on your business cards is a request our graphic designers often get.
+It’s popular with realtors, medical professionals, people in banking, and others whose fields require facial recognition.
 But many times, there is some confusion as to what makes the best headshot to use.

 Working with a professional is also a way to ensure that you receive a high-resolution file and (probably the best part) many photographers will offer to retouch.
 Professionals have trained in the best lighting, the best poses, and the best way to make you look good!

 If going to a professional is not an option, there are a few things to keep in mind when taking a photo yourself.